Reference No: 6/2023

 Qualifications, skills and experience

-- 3-5 years’ relevant experience including minimum of 2 years in a supervisory role within financial management and reporting or 1-year post articles experience
+- 3-5 years audit experience including minimum of 2 years in a supervisory role within financial management and reporting or 1-year post articles

 - Relevant software skills to include automated accounting software and database spreadsheets and Management Information Systems.
 Knowledge of Sage evolution is an added advantage.

 Key responsibilities and key performance areas of this position currently include the following (although we require flexibility from all our staff as our strategic imperatives change and develop over time):